Vansh-Baranwal/INDIA_RUNS/README.md

-# India Runs: Search Quality Ranking Pipeline
+# Search Quality Ranking Pipeline

 This repository contains the end-to-end ranking pipeline for identifying Principal Search Quality Engineers for Redrob.
 It leverages a combination of structured feature engineering, semantic density checks, and FAISS-based vector search to mathematically rank candidates based on their technical depth, algorithmic purity, and search trajectory.